Available with Geostatistical Analyst license.

 Much care should be taken in choosing which variables should be used as explanatory variable rasters.
 Each explanatory variable should be known to affect the value of the dependent variable.
-It is recommended to choose your explanatory variables in a similar way that you choose explanatory variables for Ordinary Least Squares.
+It is recommended that you choose your explanatory variables in a similar way that you choose explanatory variables for Ordinary Least Squares.
 However, you do not need to check if the explanatory variables are correlated with each other.
 This is explained further in the next section.

 Principal component analysis